splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/5-working-with-multiples/4-activities.md

 Your program should:

-- Add more Products (let's say 5 for now)
+- Add more Products (let's say up to 5 for now)
-- Add more Staff (again, 5 for now)
+- Add more Staff (again, up to 5 for now)
 - Modify existing functionality to account for multiple Products and Staff
 - Add a new "Check Stock" screen which:
   - Displays all of the Product's name and stock in order of greatest stock to fewest stock